edunham/slides/rustcommunity/index.rst

         communicate endorsement or lack thereof to the community.

         And as you may have noticed, we have a *lot* of comunity buzz/hype/popularity at the moment.
 This means a lot of newbies.
+More on  that later.

 .. slide::